BloodRayne (film): Accolades

-The film was nominated for six Golden Raspberry Awards including, Worst Picture, Worst Actress (Kristanna Loken), Worst Supporting Actor (Ben Kingsley), Worst Supporting Actress (Michelle Rodriguez), Worst Director, and Worst Screenplay.
-Bloodrayne did not win any, having been dominated by Basic Instinct 2 and Little Man with seven nominations each.
+This film was nominated for six Golden Raspberry Awards, including Worst Picture.
+However, it did not win any of the awards it was nominated for, having been dominated by Basic Instinct 2 and Little Man.
+It did, however, win Worst Picture at the Stinkers Bad Movie Awards, as well as Worst Director for Boll, who coincidentally won both awards the previous year for Alone in the Dark.

-At the 2006 Stinkers Bad Movie Awards, it received nine nominations, trailing behind Zoom ten, with four wins: Worst Picture, Worst Director (Boll), Worst Ensemble, and Least "Special" Special Effects.
-Its other nominations were for Worst Supporting Actor (Meatloaf Aday), Worst Supporting Actress (Rodriguez), Worst Screenplay, Most Annoying Fake Female Fake Accent (Rodriguez), and Least Scary Horror Movie.

-In 2009, Time listed the film #6 on their list of top ten worst video games movies.
+In 2009, Time listed the film #6 on their list of top ten worst video game movies.

 The film was number one on GameTrailers countdown of the worst video game movies ever.
 The reviewers from GameTrailers said that "every actor is miscast, every wig is too fake, every sex scene is too inappropriate, and every action scene is too improvised".

 Sequels

 A sequel, BloodRayne 2: Deliverance, was released in 2007.
 Natassia Malthe replaced Loken in the lead role.
 Due to the poor box office of the first film, BloodRayne 2: Deliverance went direct-to-video instead.
 A third film, BloodRayne: The Third Reich was released in 2011.
 Malthe reprised her role as Rayne.
 Both sequels were directed by Uwe Boll.
 Michael Paré appeared in all three films, but as different characters: Iancu, Pat Garrett, and Commandant Ekart Brand, respectively.